antoineruzette/cities-and-greenhouse-gas-emissions/README.md

-NB: be gentle with the GUI, he's not optimized.
-You might have to take the day off to dive in the app.
+NB: be gentle with the GUI, it is an online app hosted on a website.